The Patients Association is now free to join.

 And it’s Susan who is consulted by Ministries and Parliaments all over Europe, and as a two-time breast cancer survivor, represents us and sits on the European Commission Initiative on Breast Cancer, We moan about Brexit, but when I suggested to Breast Cancer Care that they should consider lobbying MEPs, not just MPs, this suggestion met no response

 In the States, officials tremble when Livestrong, Dr. Susan Love, Susan G. Komen and other top cancer charities go on the march.
 Europa Donna in Europe has the ear of Ministers across Europe, and aren’t afraid to campaign vigorously.
+We need to copy what they do, and whenever I have consulted the PA I have found them pro-active.

 Does lobbying work?